Professor Sarah Hainsworth

 I am a member of the Department of Engineering's Mechanics of Materials Research Group.

-My research interests are in four main areas:
+My research interests are in a number of areas including:

 - forensic engineering